 The Age-Friendly City Advisory Committee provides guidance and support for the project to officially designate Springfield as an Age-Friendly city.
 Convened by the Public Health Institute of Western Massachusetts, the committee includes representatives of the Pioneer Valley Transit Authority (PVTA), Springfield Health and Human Services Department, Baystate Medical Center, Springfield Partners for Community Action, Stavros, and Mass Senior Action.
-To learn more or participate in Age-Friendly activities, contact Samantha Hamilton, LWS Manager at Shamilton@ publichealthwm.org.
+To learn more or participate in Age-Friendly activities, contact Samantha Hamilton, LWS Manager at Shamilton@publichealthwm.org.

 Transforming Communities Initiative Committee

 The Transforming Communities Initiative is a cross-sector effort to improve policies, systems, and environments of preschool and school aged kids around healthy eating, physical activity, and tobacco prevention.
 Mercy Medical Center convenes this committee which is supporting efforts to prevent obesity and chronic disease by addressing social determinants of health.
 Committee members include Public Health Institute of Western MA, Way Finders, Springfield Public Schools, Square One, MLK Jr. Family Services, Springfield Food Policy Council, and Pioneer Valley Planning Commission.

-Supported by the Transforming Communities Initiative, the Marketing committee is leading efforts on the “Guess What I Did Campaign”, the new website, social media and other communications.
-Public Health Institute of Western Massachusetts convenes this committee. o get involved, contact Samantha Hamilton, LWS Manager.
+Supported by the Transforming Communities Initiative, the Marketing Committee is leading efforts on the “Guess What I Did?” campaign, the new website, social media and other communications.
+Public Health Institute of Western Massachusetts convenes this committee.
+To get involved, contact Samantha Hamilton, LWS Manager.